 Sometimes prevention is better than a cure and the only safe thing to do is to remove the tree before it comes down in s storm.
 Tree removal services on the Central Coast will be happy to inspect your trees and give a free quote for removal if it is found they are unsafe.

-The safety of trees in amplified when dealing with trees in public spaces or in schools and day care centers.
+The safety of trees in amplified when dealing with trees in public spaces or in schools and daycare centers.
 It is always better to be safe than sorry.
-If in doubt, you should at least prune a tree you are worried about and have a serious discussions about its removal.
+If in doubt, you should at least prune a tree you are worried about and have a serious discussion about its removal.